rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 ## Structure of the data

 Before diving into data cleaning, I wanted to provide you with a sense of the structure of the data.
-Below is an printout of the structure of the data using `glimpse` from Hadley Wickham's `dplyr` package.
-This function is analgous to the function `str` which shows the structure of a data frame provided in base R, but `glimpse` fills up the entire console with as much of the data as will fit, which can be handy.
+Below is a printout of the structure of the data using `glimpse` from Hadley Wickham's `dplyr` package.
+This function is analogous to the function `str` which shows the structure of a data frame provided in base R, but `glimpse` fills up the entire console with as much of the data as will fit, which can be handy.

 ```r
 glimpse(atp)